1010101012101/log.txt/scribbles.md

 To begin adding files for tracking, type "git add ." followed by "git commit".
 Your default text editor would immediately launch and you can type some message to indicate that this is your first commit.

+To ease things up a bit, I have decided to use my programming prowess to create a tool to streamline this process.
+The caveat to beware of is that this setup is best suited for managing text-files.

+In my usual wandering around the web, I stumbled upon a tool that makes the process of file conflicts resolution seem like sugar.
+This tool goes by the name "Meld".
+And guess what, it's written in Python.
+No joke: since discovering this tool, I have anticipated more and more merge conflicts in dealing with version controlling.
+It's just such a neat process to be able to look at two or three more files that are paradoxically both similar and dissimilar and be able to sync their contents by hand so fluidly.

 ================#####=================